Marker-Inc-Korea/AutoRAG/docs/source/optimization/strategies.md

 - rank: This method ranks each module's results per metric, calculates the reciprocal rank, and selects the best module based on these rank results.

+- normalize mean: This method normalizes each metric's values across modules to a common scale and then determines the best module.

 ## Configuration

 To use the new strategy parameter, include it in the strategy section of your YAML configuration file.